Phoenix Wilder and the Great Elephant Adventure: Plot

 Phoenix and Indlovu stumble across the main poacher camp, which is large and filled with armed men.
-Phoenix sees that the poachers have captured a female elephant and her baby, which turn out to be Indlovu’s mate and baby.
+Phoenix sees that the hunters, called poachers, have captured a female elephant and her baby, which turn out to be Indlovu's mate and son.
 Phoenix vows to return and save them both.
 Indlovu and Phoenix come across some poachers hunting in the bush, Phoenix and Indlovu chase the poachers and scare them off.
 They soon find more poachers at a small camp.
 They storm in and destroy the camp.
 The poachers report back to their boss, Blake Von Stein, what happened to them.
 Von Stein orders all the men out to find Phoenix and the elephant.

+But it is too late.
 Phoenix is finally captured by the poachers and held prisoner.
 During his time with the poachers as their prisoner Phoenix finds a picture of Uncle Jack with the elephant poachers.
 He is devastated to discover that Uncle Jack is involved with the poachers.
+However, Indlovu becomes a rogue elephant and charges at the poachers, trampling them.
 Phoenix is finally rescued by Indlovu who sneaks into the camp under cover of darkness and frees Phoenix.
 The search for Phoenix continues by Aunt Sarah, his uncle, and Col Ibori, who is also leading the rangers against the elephant poachers.
 During the final confrontation with the poachers Indlovu and Phoenix cause major damage to the poachers camp and equipment.
 During the struggle Phoenix frees the captured elephants, the elephant family is reunited.

 Most of the poachers run away except for Blake Von Steien, who tracks Phoenix and Indlovu with his rifle.
 Von Stein finally confronts Phoenix and Indlovu.During the confrontation, Indlovu disarms Von Stein, and Uncle Jack arrives just in time to grab the gun and hold Von Stein at bay.
 Col Ibori soon arrives with his men, arrests Von Stein, and takes him away.
-Phoenix says a tearful good-bye to Indlovu and his elephant family as they head off into the wilderness together in an area free of elephant poachers.
+Phoenix says a tearful good-bye to Indlovu and his elephant family as they head off into the wilderness together in an area now safe from elephant poachers.